 Launched in 2010, Duda (opens in new tab)is a popular website builder (opens in new tab) which allows users to create fast, modern and mobile-friendly sites.
 Pay particular attention to that mobile-friendly aspect.
 Unlike some of the competition, that doesn't just mean 'we have a few mobile-oriented templates' – Duda was designed from the very beginning with full support for building quality responsive websites.

 - Interested in Duda?
 Check out the website here (opens in new tab)

-The Duda website includes plenty of information about the service and does a good job of helping you understand its features before you sign up.
-You don't just get a few thumbnails of templates, for instance.
-Viewers can browse everything the service has to offer and preview each template in desktop, tablet or mobile views.
+Their site includes plenty of information about the service and does a good job helping you understand its features before you sign up.
+You don't just get a few thumbnails of templates, for instance: viewers can browse everything the service has to offer and preview each template in desktop, tablet or mobile views.

 A thoughtfully designed editing interface keeps most operations simple and intuitive.
 Hover your mouse over any control and handles and buttons appear to resize it, delete it, add a new section and more.
 Right clicking any page element displays a detailed menu of actions you can take, including changing alignment and applying various animations.
 Many elements are active in the editor, too, so for instance you can switch pages simply by clicking the appropriate item in your navigation menu.
 It's all very natural and comfortable to use.

 Adding additional components to your page (known as widgets) is a simple matter of dragging and dropping.
 As you move onto the main preview section, you’ll notice parts of the page that highlight in light blue, indicating where the widget will be inserted when you release the mouse button.